michielmerkx/learning-resources-app/README.md

 # Learning Resources App

-This is a small Vue app that demonstrates dynamic components and a reusable dialog window.
-Based on a tutorial.
+This is a small Vue app based on a tutorial.

+It demonstrates dymanic components in TheResources.vue:

+`<keep-alive>
+    <component :is="selectedTab"></component>
+  </keep-alive>`

+As well as a reusable dialog window in BaseDialog.vue

+## Installing

 1. Run `npm install` in the extracted project folder to install all required dependencies
 2. Run `npm run serve` to bring up the development server, view the app at localhost:8080

+## Troubleshooting

-Note: because this is based on starter files from a tutorial, some files might be outdated.
+Because this is based on starter files from a tutorial, some files might be outdated.
 You might come across the following errors:

 Error: `ERR_OSSL_EVP_UNSUPPORTED`